 The Chirp Plexus Wheel is a deep-tissue massage, posture corrector and oh-so-satisfying back popper all rolled into one.

 I've spent most of my life slumped over books, computer screens and garden beds, so my posture has never been stellar.
-But it reached an all-time low when I started working from home a couple of months ago.
+But it reached an all-time low when I started working from home last year.
 With no dedicated workspace or ergonomic desk chair at home, I have two options: curl up on the couch and stare down at my screen or save my neck and sit in a metal dining chair all day, at the expense of my tailbone.
 Needless to say, my back isn't feeling great.

 How It Works